open-eid/SiVa/docs/siva3/test_plan.md

 This section of the document gives overview of Integration Testing carried out on SiVa web service and SiVa Demo application.

-SiVa web service Integration Testing is using IO RestAssured library to implement automatic checks for REST/SOAP based tests.
+SiVa web service Integration Testing is using IO RestAssured library to implement automatic checks for REST based tests.

 The testing of the SiVa web service is divided into sections based on the software architecture and functionalities provided to the users.
 The sections are:

   * REST API
-  * SOAP API
   * DDOC container signature validation
   * BDOC container signature validation
   * ASICE container signature validation